Fall17CS3650/Assignment1/README.md

 ssh yourname@login.ccs.neu.edu (where yourname is your ccis account)

+You will then be prompted to enter a password (Note the password characters are not echoed back as you type).

 # Creating a github account:

 GitHub(www.github.com) is an online webpage that hosts git respositories.
 GitHub.com is a place that will host your code online where you can make incremental changes to.
 Your code will be saved online, and you can then download the repository from anywhere!